-Figure 2: Comparative Advantage and Specialization in Agriculture
+Figure 2: Comparative Advantage and Specialization in Agriculture ment effects to vary with income and expectations of temperature.

 Notes: Figure shows data from Tombe (2015) that adjusts for prices for the global cross-section in 2005.
 Poor countries specialize heavily in agriculture despite low productivity relative to other sectors.